Herb-AI/Herb.jl/docs/src/get_started.md

 # Getting Started

-You can either paste this code into the Julia REPL or into a seperate file, e.g. `get_started.jl` followed by `julia get_started.jl`.
+You can either paste this code into the Julia REPL or into a seperate file, e.g. `get_started.jl`.
+If using a separate file you can execute using `julia get_started.jl` or `julia --project=. get_started.jl` depending on whether you installed Herb.jl globally or in a project.

 To begin, we need to import all needed packages using